s4011779/etech-bitb/README.md

 sudo cp /home/kali/hack/etech-bitb/O365.yaml /home/kali/hack/phishlets/O365.yaml
 ```

-**Optional:** To set the Calendly widget to use your account instead of the default I have inside, go to `pages/primary/script.js` and change the `CALENDLY_PAGE_NAME` and `CALENDLY_EVENT_TYPE`.

-**Note on Demo Obfuscation:** As I explain in the walkthrough video, I included a minimal obfuscation for text content like URLs and titles of the BITB.
-You can open the demo obfuscator by opening `demo-obfuscator.html` in your browser.
-In a real-world scenario, I would highly recommend that you obfuscate larger chunks of the HTML code injected or use JS tricks to avoid being detected and flagged.
-The advanced version I am working on will use a combination of advanced tricks to make it nearly impossible for scanners to fingerprint/detect the BITB code, so stay tuned.

 ## Self-signed SSL certificates:

 Since we are running everything locally, we need to generate self-signed SSL certificates that will be used by Apache.
 Evilginx will not need the certs as we will be running it in developer mode.